 - Take a few shots, and identify your mistakes to make a huge difference in how you take pictures.

 - Don't be afraid to ask other photographers for advice or feedback.
+If you are looking for more camera tips and tricks, check out our articles here!

 Even though you may have made the above mistakes, it's okay to do so!
 You can now work on fixing the mistakes so that you can learn to take amazing photos.